Accessing different higher-order modes with nonlinear modal energy transfer under simple realistic tuning of initial conditions: Nonlinear modal energy transfer

 When increasing the number of modes to 20, the initial transverse profile more closely resembles a Gaussian, as shown in the leftmost profile of figure~\ref{Mode2_Tilt_20modes}.
 Additionally, increasing the number of modes enhances energy coupling efficiency at injection since higher-order modes, such as mode 18, now capture a portion of the energy that would otherwise be lost.
-Despite these refinements, the overall energy redistribution during propagation, primarily governed by intermodal four-wave mixing, remains consistent between the two cases.
-After 30 cm of propagation, the energy in mode 2 differs by only $2.5\;\%$ between the 15- and 20-mode scenarios.
+Despite these refinements, the overall energy redistribution during propagation, primarily governed by IFWM, remains consistent between both cases.
+After 30\,cm of propagation, the energy in mode 2 differs by only $2.5\,\%$ between the 15- and 20-mode scenarios.
 This small difference suggests that beyond a certain point, increasing the number of modes yields only marginal improvements in accuracy while significantly increasing computational costs.

-For the previous case (see figure~\ref{Mode2_offset}),), increasing the number of modes from 15 to 20 has a negligible impact on the results.
-In the 20-mode case, $100 \;\%$ of the energy is coupled into the fiber, compared to $99.8\;\%$ in the 15-mode case.
-The additional $0.2\;\%$ is distributed among high-order modes, such as modes 16 and 18, and has a negligible impact on the nonlinear phenomena occurring during propagation.
-Even when considering only 10 modes, the results remain satisfactory, as the energy in mode 2 after 30 cm of propagation differs by only $7\;\%$.
+For the previous case (see figure~\ref{Mode2_offset}), increasing the number of modes from 15 to 20 has a negligible impact on the results.
+In the 20-mode case, $100\,\%$ of the energy is coupled into the fiber, compared to $99.8\,\%$ in the 15-mode case.
+The additional $0.2\,\%$ is distributed among high-order modes, such as modes 16 and 18, and has a negligible impact on the nonlinear phenomena occurring during propagation.
+Even when considering only 10 modes, the results remain satisfactory, as the energy in mode 2 after 30\,cm of propagation differs by only $7\,\%$.
 This demonstrates that even a reduced number of modes can provide meaningful insights while significantly lowering computational costs.

 In conclusion, when a pulse is injected with a nonzero tilt angle, more modes are excited compared to the no-tilt case.
 Consequently, the number of modes considered in the simulation should be adjusted to account for these additional contributions.